OtherDevOpsGene/intro-to-terraform-and-ansible/demo-09/README.md

 </kbd>

-If I hit this URL from multiple locations, we could see the private IP address for the webserver change between the two webservers, thanks to the load balancer.
+If I hit this URL from multiple locations, we could see the private IP address for the webserver change between the two web servers, thanks to the load balancer.

 ## Shortcuts taken